 Two and One-Half to Three Cups for Adults

 Most men from the age of 19 to 50 should eat about three cups of vegetables per day.
 Men over the age of 50 may only need about 2 1/2 cups.
-Men who get more than 30 minutes of exercise every day may need more vegetables.
+Men who get at least 30 minutes of exercise every day may need more vegetables.

 What's a Cup of Vegetables?

 For most vegetables, one cup is equal to the amount that will fill a one-cup measuring cup.
 One serving of raw leafy greens like spinach and lettuce is two cups.

 Eight ounces of vegetable juice also counts as a one-cup serving.

 But what if you don't have a measuring cup handy?
 Here are some estimates:

 - one large sweet pepper